So, you’re all set to start your freelancing journey and right now you’re wondering about the important tips you need to succeed as a freelancer?

-1. Understand your clients.
-In the freelancing world, your client is the link between you and your dreams.
+This is one of the most important tips you need to succeed as a freelancer.
+In the freelancing world, your client is the link between you and your dreams, your job and the money.

-One of them is the Guru who wants you to help him out because he lacks time to work things out himself.
+One of them is the Guru who wants you to help him out because he lacks time to sort things out himself.

-The next one is Mr Gee the average techie.
-He knows over a couple of things about what he wants you to do and nothing more.
+The next one is Jane Doe, the average techie.
+She knows over a couple of things about what she wants you to do and nothing more.

 The very third one is the usual John Doe.
 John has some idea about what he wants but doesn’t know what’s involved or how to go about it.
 That’s why he approached you.